michaelmayer-hpe/Labs/Redfish/README.md

 In the example below, you can see that an authentication query was posted and the token provided by the redfish API to authenticate next calls.
 ![httpfox-inspect]((/Redfish/img/httpfox-inspect.png)

+## Conclusion

+The iLO RESTful API provides a rich set of means to display and modify HPE ProLiant servers.
+Just choose the one suiting best your needs: browser extension, hprest, wget/curl or python.
+For Windows users, PowerShell is an alternative as well.